VirgilSecurity/virgil-purekit-go/README.md

 		//something went wrong
 	}

-	// newRecord is nil ONLY if oldRecord is already updated if newRecord != nil{
+	// newRecord is nil ONLY if oldRecord was already updated if newRecord != nil{
 	//save new record to the database
     	saveNewRecord(newRecord)